14 Aug What Trucking Companies Need to Know About Their Insurance

 What factors influence rates for a trucking business?

-This is a question that I get all of the time.
+This is a question that our brokers get all of the time.
 Everyone is curious as to how much their insurance will cost their company.
 There are many factors that will influence your company’s insurance rates, with some of these factors influencing your rates more than others.

 A few of the influencing factors are: the truck driving experience of your employees, the ages of your operators, your company’s history of losses, your venture status and number of years in operation, the radius that your company will travel, what commodity or cargo is being hauled, the upkeep of your fleet, and the age of your fleet.

 Having a driver incentive program, distracted driving, safety programs, and cell phone policies in place can help justify lower rates.
 Having safety programs in place signal to insurance companies that you are actively making safety a top priority.
 A couple more factors are your DOT/CSA/CAB score and reports, as well the SIR/Deductibles that are decided on.

 Above all, you need to have an agent that values relationships with underwriters and is able to go to bat on your behalf in the marketplace to paint your company’s story properly.

-Overall, I would recommend finding an Agent who specializes in transportation risk, but ultimately find one that you can trust.
+Overall, we recommend finding an Agent who specializes in transportation risk, but ultimately find one that you can trust.
 Insurance companies can be volatile from year to year and every loss control and safety program can be put in place, but accidents happen when wheels hit the pavement.
 Having the right risk manager can be one of the most profitable investments a company can make.

 Byars|Wright takes a unique approach to your risk management strategy, and we will adjust our plans depending on your business.
 Your relationship with your insurance agent is crucial to your success.